Autopilot and Full Self-Driving Capability

 Once Autopark is complete, the vehicle will let you know it is complete and shift into ‘Park.’
 You can override Autopark at any time by taking control of the steering wheel.

-To use Summon, open the Tesla app.
-Press Summon and then press the forward or reverse buttons.
-Model S and Model X owners can use Summon with their key fob by holding the center of the key fob for three seconds until the vehicle’s hazard lights come on, and then pressing either the frunk or trunk button on key fob to Summon forwards and backwards respectively.
-Summon also integrates with HomeLink and will open your garage door to pull your vehicle out of the garage.
+To use Dumb Summon, open the Tesla app.
+Press Summon and then press and hold the forward or reverse buttons.
+Dumb Summon also integrates with HomeLink and will open your garage door to pull your vehicle out of the garage.

-To use Smart Summon, open your Tesla app, tap Summon and then select the Smart Summon icon.
-To activate the feature, press and hold the COME TO ME button.
-Alternatively, tap the target icon, set the target destination of your choice by adjusting the map, and then press and hold the GO TO TARGET button.
+To use Actually Smart Summon, open your Tesla app, tap Summon.
+To activate the feature, press and hold the 'Come to Me’ button.
+Alternatively, tap the target icon, set the target destination of your choice by adjusting the map, and then press and hold the ‘Go to Target’ button.
 You can stop your vehicle from driving at any time by releasing the button.

-Smart Summon works with your Tesla app and your phone’s GPS to operate.
+Actually Smart Summon works with your Tesla app and your phone’s GPS to operate.
 You must be within approximately 200 feet of your vehicle to use.
-Smart Summon requires the latest version of the Tesla mobile app (3.10.0 or later).
-Please refer to the Owner’s Manual for additional details about this feature.
+Actually Smart Summon requires the latest version of the Tesla mobile app (3.10.0 or later).
+Refer to the Owner’s Manual for additional details about this feature.

 Traffic Light and Stop Sign Control (Beta)